qianghuangwhu/benchtemp/README.md

 <br>

-BenchTemp provides the unified negative edge sampler class with a **seed** named RandEdgeSampler  for Link Prediction task to  sample an equal amount of negatives to the positive interactions.
+BenchTemp provides the unified negative edge sampler class with a **seed** named RandEdgeSampler  for link prediction task to  sample an equal amount of negatives to the positive interactions.

 *Class*: